 Don’t go to anything outside Zone 3

 Trains and transport at this time of year are such a fucking nightmare, that if you go further afield than Zone 3, you might not actually be able to get back again.
-You’ll have to spend the rest of the year in Leyton.
-A fate worse than death.
+Unless we’re talking Paris, which is like, Zone 6 right?

 If someone says they’re bringing “party favours” think very carefully about whether you want to go, and what you’re doing the next day